- Cars near school

 This short animated film is a reminder of the effect vehicles have on our environment.

 Note for iPhone users and Youtube.
 There is a known bug with iOS and Youtube, Two buttons are read before the player but provide no functionality.
 We advise that you skip these to access the content.

 We have been working with schools to improve the safety and journey for our walking pupils.
 We develop a map while delivering environmental lessons on why leaving a car at home and walking is better for the whole community.
 The pupils work on plotting a 5 and 10 minute distance from the school, learn about air pollution and then the map is printed and given to every one in the school.
 The school adds the map to their website contact page and offers to every new family coming to the school.

-Haringey Schools are successful!
 We have 65 schools with School Travel Plan accreditation - 14 bronze, 10 silver, 40 gold and 1 engaged.
 Accreditations are made in August after the school year ends.
 TfL have now decided to roll over the 2019 results to make 2020-21 a bumper year!
 You can use the TfL STARS site for your planning and to promote homeworking and independent travel - no log in required.